SvenSkoglund/ideas/UserStories.md

 ## User Story 2

-Non-logged in user will have Buttons in nav bar to:
+Non-logged in user will have Buttons in nav bar to create account
-Create account :
+with:
 <ul>
   <li>last name</li>
   <li>email</li>